kushrast/worklog/README.md

 - [Bug] If you switch the topic, it logs the wrong topic as having been stopped
 - Add main timer
 - Allow events list to be viewed in browser
+- [Bug] fix highlighting issue when new item gets added to list